-Docs » Get started with the Splunk Distribution of the OpenTelemetry Collector » Install and deploy the Collector » Install the Collector for Linux with the installer script
+Docs » Get started with the Splunk Distribution of the OpenTelemetry Collector » Get started with the Collector for Linux » Install the Collector for Linux with the installer script

 Install the Collector for Linux with the installer script πŸ”—